 |Cured green olives.|

-Raw olives cannot be eaten as they are and require treatment for their bitter principle oleuoropein.
-Some enthusiast olive-fans may want to cure them on their own.
+Raw Olives cannot be eaten as they are because of the bitter principle of oleuropein.
+Some enthusiast olive fans may want to cure them on their own.
 If you are placed at close quarters to any olive farms that sell raw fruits, try to buy fresh olives for home-curing.
-Otherwise, almost all the types of olives in the markets are already treated of their bitter compound.
-Different kinds of curing and processing techniques of raw-green or ripe fruits exist.
+Otherwise, almost all the types of olives available in the markets are already treated and cured.

 In the groceries, customers are equally spoiled of choices; pitted, oil-cured, stuffed, sliced, etc. Home-cured olives should be placed inside a plastic or glass container immersed in a light brine or olive oil.
 For extended storage, place them under strong brine.

-Once at home, packed/canned olives may be kept at a dark cool place until the “use by” date from the manufacturer.
-However, once opened, the fruits should be placed inside the refrigerator, preferably transferred onto a glass or plastic bowl and immersed in the brine.
+Once at home, packed/canned olives may be placed in a dark cool place until the “use by” date from the manufacturer.
+However, once opened, the fruits should be kept in the refrigerator, preferably transferred onto a glass or plastic bowl and immersed in the brine.
 Use them within 1-2 months of purchase.

-Either of cured black and green olives are equally popular as finger food and as well as one of the chief ingredients in recipes.
-Some of the well-known black (ripe) types include Manzanillo from Spain and Kalamata from Greece; and among the green types are: Hojiblanca (Spain), and Lucques (France).
+Cured black and green olives are equally popular as finger food in Europe.
+They are also one of the sought-after ingredients in recipes all over the world.
+Some of the well-known black (ripe) types include Manzanillo from Spain and Kalamata from Greece, and among the green types are Hojiblanca (Spain) and Lucques (France).

 Here are some serving tips

-Traditionally, olives are eaten as side-food or snack in-between meals.
+Traditionally, olives are eaten as a side dish or snack.

 They chiefly served as appetizers or starters.

-Pitted or sliced olives add great flavor to salads, in pasta and on pizza toppings.
+Pitted and sliced olives add great flavor to salads, pasta, and pizza toppings.

-They also give a special salty flavor to dips, sauces, tapenade etc.
+They also give a special salty flavor to dips, sauces, tapenades, etc.

-Olives are safe food to eat; however, some individuals might manifest some allergic symptoms to lye brine (caustic soda).
-Additionally, lye or salt cured olives contain high concentration of sodium than recommended intake.
-Shift the fruits into a bowl and wash in clean water few times until all the lye/salt content removed.
+Olives are safe food to eat; however, some people may manifest some allergic symptoms to lye-brine (caustic soda).
+Additionally, lye or salt-cured olives contain a higher concentration of sodium than the recommended intake.
+Shift the fruits into a bowl and wash them in clean water a few times until all the lye/salt content is removed.
 (Medical disclaimer).